Israel gives final approval for 90 new settler homes

 Most countries consider Israel’s settlements illegal.
 Israel disputes this, citing historical and Biblical links to the land.

-Additional reporting by Ali Sawafta in Ramallah and by Arshad Mohammed in Washington; writing by Jeffrey Heller; Editing by Crispian Balmer and Todd Eastham
+Additional reporting by Ali Sawafta in Ramallah; writing by Jeffrey Heller; editing by Crispian Balmer